Premiership of Narendra Modi: Healthcare

+Public transportation

+Other major reforms and policies

-The Government has increased the Budget for National Mission for Green India from Rs.290 Crore($38,511,333.00 in USD) to 361.69 Crore($48,034,782.98 in USD).
-The public expenditure on education including technical education as a percentage of GDP for the year 2013-2014 was 4.44% which was later reduced to 4.35% in the year 2014-2015 and was later increased to 4.56% in the year 2015-2016 by Modi Government.
-The public health expenditure as a percentage of GDP of the country was 1.3% in 2013-14 was reduced by Modi Government to 1.2% and in the year 2016-17 was increased to 1.5%.
-In October 2014, the Modi government deregulated diesel prices, and later increased taxes on diesel and petrol by Rs 13 and Rs 11 between June 2014 and January 2016 on petrol and diesel respectively.
-Later, taxes were decreased by four rupees(Rs 4) between February 2016 and October 2018 for petrol and diesel.
-Similarly, during January–April 2020, following a sharp decline of 69% in the global crude oil prices, the central government increased the excise duty on petrol and diesel by Rs 10 per litre and Rs 13 per litre, respectively in May 2020.
-Because of these subsequent changes in taxes the retail selling prices remained stable in India during the period of fall and increase in prices of global crude oil.
+The government has increased the Budget for National Mission for Green India from Rs.
+290 Crore($38,511,333.00 in USD) to 361.69 Crore($48,034,782.98 in USD).
+The public expenditure on education including technical education as a percentage of GDP for the year 2013-2014 was 4.44% which was later reduced to 4.35% in the year 2014-2015 and was later increased to 4.56% in the year 2015–2016 by Modi Government.

-In order to enable the construction of defence and industrial corridors, the Modi administration amend the 2013 Act of land-reform bill that allowed it to acquire private land and without the consent of the owners for "only" these five types of projects (i) defence, (ii) rural infrastructure, (iii) affordable housing, (iv) industrial corridors set up by the government/government undertakings, up to one km on either side of the road/railway of the corridor, and (v) infrastructure including PPP projects where the government owns the land.
-Under the previous bill(Land Acquisition Act, 2013), the government required 0% consent of landowners for Public Projects of any category, 70% consent of landowners for Public-Private projects and 80% consent for Private Projects.
-According to the new bill, The government must conduct a survey of its wasteland and maintain a record of the same.
-The bill was passed via an executive order after it faced opposition in parliament but was eventually allowed to lapse.

 The government substantially increased the percentage of central revenue directly granted to states, while decreasing the amount granted through various central government programs.
 Overall, states' share of revenue increased marginally.
 The criteria upon which individual states' allocation was determined were changed, such that the revenue to 19 states increased, and that of 10 states decreased.
 Only one of the ten states was ruled by the BJP when the policy was enacted.